One-adhesive polymatroids: Preliminaries

-It is well known that all polymatroids on two or three elements are linear, moreover a polymatroid $f$ on the four element set $abcd$ is linear if and only if it satisfies all six instances of the Ingleton inequality::
+It is well known that all polymatroids on two or three elements are linear, moreover a polymatroid $f$ on the four element set $abcd$ is linear if and only if it satisfies all six instances of the Ingleton inequality:

 see \cite{matus-studeny}.
 Linear polymatroids on a five element set can also be characterized by some finite set of linear inequalities \cite{dougherty5}.
-Polymatroids on ground set of size at most five have the following {\em simultaneous approximation property}, which will be used in Section \ref{sec:sticky-2}. \begin{proposition} Let $|M|\le 5$, and let $f_1$ and $f_2$ be linear polymatroids on $M$.
-For each large enough vector space $V$ and positive $\eps$ there is a $\lambda>0$ and integer polymatroids $\ell_1$ and $\ell_2$ on $M$ linearly representable over $V$, such that $\|f_i-\lambda\ell_i\|<\eps$, additionally $\ell_1(A)=\ell_2(A)$ whenever $f_1(A)=f_2(A)$ ($A\subseteq M$). \end{proposition} \begin{proof} On ground set $|M|\le5$ linear polymatroids form a polyhedral cone.
+Polymatroids on ground set of size five or less have the following {\em simultaneous approximation property}, which will be used in Section \ref{sec:sticky-2}. \begin{proposition} Let $|M|\le 5$, and let $f_1$ and $f_2$ be linear polymatroids on $M$.
+For each positive $\eps$ and large enough vector space $V$ there is a $\lambda>0$ and integer polymatroids $\ell_1$ and $\ell_2$ on $M$ linearly representable over $V$, such that $\|f_i-\lambda\ell_i\|<\eps$, additionally $\ell_1(I)=\ell_2(I)$ whenever $f_1(I)=f_2(I)$ ($I\subseteq M$). \end{proposition} \begin{proof} On ground set $|M|\le5$ linear polymatroids form a polyhedral cone.
 Moreover, for every large enough vector space $V$, extremal rays of this cone contain polymatroids linearly representable over $V$, see \cite{dougherty5,matus-studeny}.
-On one hand, non-negative rational combinations of these polymatroids form a dense subset of linear polymatroids.
-On the other, integer combinations of linearly representable polymatroids over the same space are linearly representable.
-From these facts the claim follows. \end{proof}
+Non-negative rational combinations of these polymatroids form a dense subset of linear polymatroids.
+Let $\ell_1$ and $\ell_2$ be such combinations with $\|f_i-\ell_i\|<\eps$.
+The linearly representable polymatroids $\r_A$ span the whole linear space, thus there are rational coefficients $\alpha_A$ such that